Bachelor of Technology (Computing Studies)

-The program includes core courses in programming, database systems, software engineering, web programming and professional computing practice.
+The course includes core units in programming, database systems, software engineering, web programming and professional computing practice.

-In the second and third years you'll study four courses from a minor study area, which might include accounting and law, applied communication, economics, finance, marketing, entrepreneurship, logistics, management, or statistics.
+In second and third year you'll study four courses from a minor study area, that might include accounting and law, applied communication, economics, finance, marketing, entrepreneurship, logistics, management, or statistics.

 The remainder of your courses will be selected from IT electives, advanced IT electives and student electives.